Susan E. Falk's Blog

 Location: Fargo, North Dakota, United States

 I'm a summer of 69 baby from Chicagoland with 5 years in Orlando.
-I now call Fargo home with my husband and two daughters.
+I now call Fargo home.
 I have a BA in Theatre from Bemidji State.

 I am a writer journeying toward publication.
 I have one completed manuscript set in 1924 Chicago that is 75,000 words.
 I have other works in progress ranging from: erotic, contemporary, paranormal, time travel, inspirational.
 So, as you can see I'm across the board (which reflects my reading tastes as well!).